ryantorsparks/neuralnet/cs231nq/results.md

-5 layer neural net that implements gpu for mmu, vs a 5 layer net using .qml.mm:
+5 layer neural net that implements gpu for mmu, vs a 5 layer net using .qml.mm.
+We can see that most functions have become significantly faster now - as they have been converted to input/output lists.
+Note this was for a fairly large batchsize example, I haven't had time to "optimise the hyperparameters" yet, using the same params as a smaller batchsize has lead to lower accuracy

 | nc                              | timepc      | timepc_old  | pct         | pct_old      | faster |
 |---------------------------------|-------------|-------------|-------------|--------------|--------|